thunze/abitur/englisch/india.md

 	- more males than females
 	- high population density (~382 per km²)
 - many people living under very bad conditions (e. g. in *Slums* with bad infrastructure and without support from the gov.)
-	- illegal *slums* / informal housings
+	- illegal *slums* / informal housings not tolarated in the regarding town, threatened by potential bulldozing
 - large railway network, too many people using it
 - **Delhi** as the largest city of India (22 million citizens), the Indian government is located in **New Delhi**
 - summer monsoon has a great impact on the living conditions as some people reside in houses which are not water-proof